yusanshi/LSEC-GNN/README.md

 ![table](https://user-images.githubusercontent.com/36265606/119290511-33271580-bc7f-11eb-84bc-e485fd4ab93b.png)

-Each line of commands corresponds to a method in the above table.
+Each line of commands corresponds to a method in the above table (taken from the paper).

 ```bash
 # In the project root directory